You’re looking forward to reading a book you’ve heard marvels about.

 From there, you can use Monitor Backlinks to track how your images are ranking for specific keywords, as well as any backlinks to them.

-Just head to the Backlinks tab to find all the links pointing to your website, including image backlinks.
+Just head to the Your Links tab to find all the links pointing to your website, including image backlinks.

-Focus your attention on the Landing Page column—this tells you the URLs on your website where each backlink is pointing.
+Focus your attention on the Anchor & Link To column—this tells you the URLs on your website where each backlink is pointing.

 Image URLs will typically end with a “.jpg.”